Table of Contents_

 If you’re shopping for a white office chair, you’re more than likely prioritizing aesthetics to be as important — if not more — than functionality.
 To create our guide, we focused on seat height adjustment, lumbar support, adjustability, style, and additional features.
 All of the picks in our guide came with built-in lumbar support.

-Seat height is going to matter since not only does your chair need to be compatible with the height of your desk, but you also need to consider whether you’re short, tall, or average height.
+Seat height is going to matter since not only does your chair need to be compatible with the height of your desk, but you also need to consider whether you’re short, tall, or of average height.
 Shorter people should look for chairs with a lower minimum seat height while taller people should look for chairs that have a wider seat height adjustment range to accommodate them.

 Also think about other adjustable features such as armrests, tilt/recline, and headrests.
 And don’t forget about adjustable lumbar support.
 In this guide, we only had one chair with an innovative responsive lumbar support design that automatically adjusted based on the user’s movements.
 While that was a splurge, this may be important to some people — especially if they have back problems.